yaelhayem/TDSADH18/docs/IsabellaYorkvilleArticle.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The newcomers have tastes that attract merchants like Beverly Fetner, who recently opened  Main Course, a gourmet catering shop at 1608 Third Avenue near 90th Street.
 While Mrs. Fetner was at first skeptical about Yorkville- "I used to drive down Second Avenue with my doors locked," she said- a quick study of the people who wait each morning for the Wall Street Express on the corner of 92nd Street and York Avenue convinced her that she would have no trouble finding takers for such offerings as auvin, duck á l'orange and chocolate mousse.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;''YOU could smell it - the young vital people who will be my market,'' she said as she supervised the final touches at her store, with its earth-tone walls and track lighting.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;''**Y**OU could smell it - the young vital people who will be my market,'' she said as she supervised the final touches at her store, with its earth-tone walls and track lighting.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Like other new merchants and residents, Mrs. Fetner turned to Yorkville when she found she could not afford the rents elsewhere.
 She said she was paying $1,750 a month for her 750 square feet of shop space; a comparable amount of space on Columbus Avenue, on the West Side, would have cost her $3,700 a month.